zhezhen-y/zhezhen-y.github.io/imitate_mondrian.md

     u = np.random.uniform(umin,umax,num)
     return u
 ```
-### Define a function that roll the dices for all three layers of lines.
+### Next, define a function that roll the dices for all three layers of lines.
 ```
 def mondrian_offsets(set1=2,set2=2,set3=8):
     # Make empty list to store the 3 sets of randomly sampled offsets.